sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 canonical_url: https://kmcd.dev/posts/live-internet-map/
 ---

 Right now, thousands of routers are arguing about how to reach each other.
 That’s expected.
 It’s how the Internet works.
-This website wouldn't load without this.
+This website wouldn't load without it.
 BGP (Border Gateway Protocol) continuously announces and withdraws prefixes, adjusting how traffic moves globally.
 Most people see URLs and apps; routers see prefixes and AS paths.

 I made a map that lets us listen in on this conversation, but in a relaxing, aesthetically pleasing way.